The Hard Truth About Trendy Engagement Rings

 Curious about those trendy iridescent moonstone engagement rings?
 What about the cool southwestern vibe of turquoise in yellow gold?
 As a custom jewelry designer, lots of clients come to us wanting chic, unconventional center stones like moonstone, opal, pearl and turquoise.
 While we love these magical stones for their beauty and mystique, we hate to see anyone save up for an engagement ring that breaks within a year or even less.
 There’s a reason why these gemstones have taken a backseat to traditional gems for so many centuries.
 Before you buy that trendy ring, you need to know what you’re getting yourself into.
-Luckily, there’s an universally accepted scale that will help you make that decision.
+Luckily, there’s a universally accepted scale that will help you make that decision.

 What is a Trendy Engagement Ring?

-A trendy engagement ring is one that made with intention of looking great and being on trend with what is happening right now.
-The ring may have a beautiful design or a fashionable setting, but they might not be built to last.
-With an increase in online jewelry stores we are seeing more and more rings being marketed as “engagement rings.”that are fashion jewelry, not fine jewelry.
+A trendy engagement ring is one made with intention of looking great and being on trend with what is happening right now.
+The ring may have a beautiful design or a fashionable setting, but it might not be built to last.
+With an increase in online jewelry stores, we are seeing more and more rings being marketed as “engagement rings”that are fashion jewelry, not fine jewelry.
 Lately, it has been common to see super thin, delicate shanks, bands, and prongs on rings – and although we love this dainty look, it makes it likely for the ring to bend and break.
 This sort of design is simply not engineering to be worn every day.
 So remember that just because a piece of jewelry looks beautiful, sparkly, and has a high price tag, does not mean that it’s made to be worn every day.
 If you’re in doubt when it comes to specific stones, look at the Mohs Scale of Hardness.
 For engagement rings, we recommend hardness of at least a 7 or higher.